6 key moments from the B.C. leaders' debate

 "I believe that the homelessness crisis grew by 30 per cent between 2014 and 2017, and it's been growing steadily about one per cent a year since then," Horgan said.
 "We've been purchasing hotels, moving people into them and making sure that they have services while they're there."

-But Wilkinson said the current policies are nothing more than a Band-Aid solution, and that the problems run much deeper than just providing shelter.
+But Wilkinson said the approach is nothing more than a Band-Aid solution, and that the problems run much deeper than just providing shelter.

 "I have said let's treat the causes and prevent the harm," he said.
 "Why aren't we treating these mental illnesses?
 Brain injuries don't get treated with a tent or a rundown motel."

-Wilkinson accused the NDP of chasing a failed strategy, and called on Horgan to "stop pursuing a dead end."
+Wilkinson charged that the NDP's policies have caused "street disorder in towns all over British Columbia," and called on the party to "stop pursuing a dead end."

 "You don't have solutions, Andrew," Horgan replied.
 "If you had them you would have implemented them in the 16 years that you had.
 The problem got worse, not better, on your watch."